Tools for visual importance

 - Layout: placement of elements inside a view

 - Color: rgb, hex, hsl, or other respresentations of digital pigment

 - Contrast: difference between lightness and darkness on near elements

-Each of these elements has its own module on UI Foundations, because each has specific applications of how visual importance can be impacted.
+Several of these elements have their own modules on UI Foundations, because each has specific applications of how visual importance can be impacted.

 Get the full course!